cynthia-rempel/guacamole-compose/README.md

 ![Scroll down, continuing to make appropriate selections, then click save](docs/images/3-userprofile-b.png "Scroll down, continuing to make appropriate selections, then click save")

+***NOTE***: if a connection is under a subgroup, both the subgroup and connection must be checked for the user to create a connection.

 ---

 #### Adding user to Keycloak